Video of 12-year-old Sacramento boy getting handcuffed by officers sparks outrage

 The situation escalates when police officers start walking Isaiah toward a squad car.
 At one point in the video, the security guard appears to put his arm around Isaiah's head as he struggles against the officers.
 The man filming yells at the guard to let go of the child.

-A female officer is also heard asking Isiah if he spit on her.
+A female officer is also heard asking Isaiah if he spit on her.
 "Yeah, I spit on you.
 How you like that?" he replies.

 When backup arrives, a male officer places a white mesh bag, called a spit bag, a device used to prevent people from spitting, over Isaiah's head.
 Another officer tells the man filming that the bag was put over the boy's head because he spit on an officer.